wolfeidau/wolfeidau_site/content/post/2026-01-17-how-i-work-with-ai-coding-agents.md

 tags = [ "collaboration", "software development", "developer tools", "llms", "ai", "ai agents"]
 +++

 For anyone who has been following AI and software development, things are changing rapidly, this includes how we build software.

-Over the last few months, I have found myself going from working alone to working with an AI agent, such as [Anthropic's Claude](https://claude.ai/), [OpenAI's Codex](https://openai.com/codex/), or [Google's Gemini CLI](https://geminicli.com/).
+Over the last few months, I have found myself going from working alone to working with an AI agent, such as [Anthropic's Claude](https://claude.ai/), [OpenAI's Codex](https://openai.com/codex/), [amp](https://ampcode.com/) or [Google's Gemini CLI](https://geminicli.com/).

 This change has been both exciting and challenging.
 With the help of this AI agent, I have been able to delegate tasks and focus on the most important things.

-That said, this has required a shift in my mindset and approach to working with AI.
+With a shift in mindset, I've been able to delegate tasks more effectively and get predictable outcomes.

 ## The death of the Chat Box